What is an LEPC?

 Tier II Reporting

 Click here for information regarding submittal of annual Tier II reports.
-An email with more information will be sent to the email addresses provided in your 2015 TIER II report.
+An email with more information was sent to the email addresses provided in your 2016 TIER II report (Jan 2018_Tier 2 Letter Final 2).
 If you need to update those email addresses, please contact the LEPC Secretary at email@example.com.

 Safety Tips for Our Citizens concerning hazardous chemicals